openanolis/dbs-uhttp/README.md

 [HTTP/1.1](https://www.ietf.org/rfc/rfc2616.txt) protocols.
 This HTTP implementation is stateless thus it does not support chunking or compression.

 ## Acknowledgement

-dbs-uhttp is forked from Fireckracker's [micro-http](https://github.com/firecracker-microvm/micro-http).
-And we switch from the usage of vmm-sys-util::Poll to MIO in order to support cross-platform compatibility such as macOS.
+The `dbs-uhttp` repository is forked from Fireckracker's [micro-http](https://github.com/firecracker-microvm/micro-http) , in order to:

-The micro-http implementation is used in production by Firecracker.
+- support more http request types.
+- support other OSs like macOS by replacing vmm-sys-util::Poll with platfrom independent mio crate.

 ## Contributing